sdp-prover/sdp-prover.github.io/index.md

 We first experimented SDP with the task of disproving invalid entailments collected from the separation logic competition SL-COMP 2019.
-SDP can disprove all of these entailments with the average proving time is 0.36s per entailment.
-It outperformed all other state-of-the-art separation logic provers, which can prove at most 71.4\% (137/192) of the benchmarks.
+SDP can disprove all of these entailments with the average proving time of 0.36s per entailment.
+It outperformed all state-of-the-art separation logic provers, which can prove at most 71.4\% (137/192) of the benchmarks.
 The detailed results is presented in the below table, where the notation *\** indicates categories containing